chilops/workbook/Interview & Concepts.md

 ### **15Q.
 Explain Deployment in Kubernetes?**<!-- {"collapsed":true} -->

-A **Deployment** in Kubernetes is a higher-level abstraction that manages a group of Pods and their ReplicaSets.
+A **Deployment** in Kubernetes is a higher-level idea that manages a group of Pods and their ReplicaSets.
 It provides a declarative way to manage application updates, scaling, and rollbacks, making it easier to maintain the desired state of an application.

 Here’s a brief overview: